ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-search-box/readme.md

 | `captionText` | `string`                           | Text to display as the input question                                                                                                            |
 | `captionType` | `"default" \| "large"\| "heading"` | The type of label to display for the input question.
 This is optional, and if no information is provided, it will default to the `default` type. |

+## Technical Note: SSR Considerations

+The Ontario Search Box component is mostly safe for Server-Side Rendering (SSR), but to ensure correct behavior during hydration, **explicitly pass a valid `language` prop** (e.g., `<ontario-search-box language="fr" />`).
+Language events only fire in the browser.

 <!-- Auto Generated Below -->

 ## Properties